sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-node/hana-cloud-dl-clients-node.md

 ---

 ## Prerequisites
- - You have completed the first two tutorials in this group.
+ - You have completed the first tutorial in this group.

 ## Details
 ### You will learn